tatanpoker09/tatanpoker09/README.md

 ### Hi there 👋

 I'm Christian Eilers, also known as tatanpoker09.
 I'm a Software Engineer from Carnegie Mellon University.
 I'm passionate of trying out new programming paradigms and experimenting with different things.
+Check out my portfolio! https://tatanpoker09.com/

 - 😳 Programming languages I know
   - Java